JULY 2022, LOVE: Babymother (1998)

 Girlish Grownness

 Angela and Sharon and Yvette are girly, yet still grown.
 Two of the three of them are young Babymothers out of their depth, but they’re not immature.
 They have dreams, style, sex appeal and beefs.
 And when I say style - it’s really Zenon: Girl of the 21st century-like.
 Futuristic and alien but not dystopian.
-Bright and fluorescent.
+Bright, fluorescent.
 And, of course, it wouldn’t be a Caribbean women look without a lot of solid, bold metallic matte lip and eye looks.
 Like really, their outfits from the street to mothering to performing, feel campy and gay and outrageous and wacky.
-But also, completely legible - with the world (the diegesis)) of the film, but also in my diasporic world - both the diasporic world of my dreams and my various realities.
-It’s more synthetic then “authentic,” and in a way that makes me lose even more interest in authenticity than I already have to this point.
+But also, completely legible - with the world (the diegesis) of the film, but also in my diasporic world - both the diasporic world of my dreams and my various realities.
+It’s more synthetic then “authentic,” and in a way that makes me lose even more interest in authenticity than I already have.

-Rather than an authentic depiction of 90’s Dancehall culture / pan-Afro-Caribbean culture in London, what if we engage with it as code?
-Code seeding something…I’m not sure what though.
+Rather than an authentic depiction of 90’s Dancehall culture / pan-Afro-Caribbean culture in London, what if we engage it as a code?
+A code seeding something…I’m not sure what though.
 I’m still an outsider.

-I could make out components of a possible code thanks to the commentary of my viewing partner.
+I could make out components of a possible code thanks to watching it with a Black British person.
 They unspooled a thread of code centered on place.
-This place-centered code networks diasporic , community being, community being, Black woman being, Black motherhood being, being with racial conflict, and… and… and…
+This place-centered code networks diasporic, community being, community being, Black woman being, Black motherhood being, being with racial conflict, and… and… and…

 Being… Geospatial…